ModupeD/learning-ejs/README.md

 The server.js had Post requests for registering a new user and logging in.
 If the user is authenticated they get rerouted to the dashboard.
 If user is not logged in reroute them to the login.

-I had to install the following dependencies for my code to work